vohoanvu/MartialArtTrainingAssistant/README.md

 #### Running the Application without Docker

 To run the application without Docker, you can run the .Net application and the React application separately.
 To run the .Net application, open the project in Visual Studio 2022 and run the application.
-The client application should start by default, but if it does not, you can navigate to the `SampleAspNetReactDockerApp.Client` directory and run the following command:
+The React client application should automatically start by default, but if it does not, you can navigate to the `SampleAspNetReactDockerApp.Client` directory and run the following command:

 ```bash
 npm install